twoquickcapri/Side-Bounce-7800Basic/README.md

 # Side-Bounce-7800Basic
 Side Bounce a Pong clone for the Atari 7800 made in 7800 Basic.
-Built in Atari Dev Studio using Visual Studio.
+Built in Atari Dev Studio using Visual Studio Code.

-Gameplay & Objective:
+Objective:
-Try to score 10 points against a friend or take up the computer for some one player action.
+Try to score points against a friend or take up the computer for some one player action.

+Game play:
-Use the paddle controller the move and the button to select number of players on the title screen and return to title screen after a game over.
+Use the paddle controller to move the pedal during game play and the button to return to the title screen after game over.

+Menu:
+Use the paddle controller to move to which highlighted option you want to select and the button to select.
+Press button again to deselect.